 - Take care of yourself.
 Eat a heart-healthy diet and stay active to keep yourself healthy.

 - Set aside time for yourself.
 Do something fun, such as watching a comedy movie, going to a park, reading a book, gardening or participating in other hobbies you enjoy.

 - Notice signs of depression or stress.
 If you feel depressed or stressed, don't hesitate to get professional help.

-- Get support.
-Talk to family and friends and get social support.
-Ask for help if you need it, and specify ways others can help you.
-Having family support can help you cope with being a caregiver.
+- Ask for and accept help.
+Ask family and friends for help if you need it, and specify ways others can help you.
+If help is offered, accept it.

 - Consider technology.
 Use technology, such as text messaging, smartphone applications or calendar alerts, for medication reminders.

 - Join a support group.
-Being in a support group with people with atrial fibrillation or other heart conditions and their caregivers gives you a forum to share your experiences with others who understand your situation.
+Being in a support group with people with atrial fibrillation or other heart conditions and their caregivers allows you to share your experiences with others who understand your situation.